Skip to content

 Italienske ordsprog om mad: folkelig visdom ved bordet

-Italian proverbs about food: popular wisdom at the table
+Italian proverbs about food: folk wisdom at the table

 1. "Al contadino non far sapere quant'è buono il formaggio con le pere"